-Provide a smokefree environment and offer access to smoking cessation supports (see the SANE Smokefree Guidelines and other resources).
+Provide a smokefree environment and offer access to smoking cessation supports.
 Offer physical activity and healthy eating programs.

 Offer one-on-one and group support to build and sustain motivation for health behaviour change, using techniques such as health coaching (for chronic illness self-management support).

 Develop the personal health skills of clients including self-advocacy skills and essential basic life skills such as food shopping, cooking and budgeting.
 Empower clients to work effectively with a GP by helping them make an appointment, offering to go along with them to an appointment if needed, and improving their understanding of basic physical health checks.